 Our board of directors considers cybersecurity risk as part of its risk oversight function and has delegated to the Audit Committee (the "Committee") oversight of cybersecurity and other information technology risks.
 The Committee oversees management's implementation of our cybersecurity risk management program.
-The Committee receives periodic reports from management on our potential cybersecurity risks and threats and receives presentations on cybersecurity topics.
-In addition, management works collaboratively with our third-party provider to test our systems security processes and prevent, monitor, detect, mediate and remediate cybersecurity threats and incidents, and will report such threats and incidents to the Audit Committee when appropriate.
+The Committee receives periodic reports from management works collaboratively with our third-party provider to test our systems security processes and prevent, monitor, detect, mediate and remediate cybersecurity threats and incidents, and will report such threats and incidents to the Audit Committee when appropriate.
 The Committee reports to the full Board of Directors regarding its activities, including those related to cybersecurity.